Lecturer - Creative Writing

 tel: 01905 855138

 Ruth is based in Bredon 190.
-As Admissions Tutor for Creative and Professional Writing, she is responsible for processing new applications for study and recruitment of new students.
-This includes attending open days, organising events and visiting schools and colleges.
+As Admissions Tutor for Creative Writing she is responsible for processing new applications for study and recruitment of new students.
+This includes attending open days, organising events, visiting schools and colleges, and collecting student testimonials for the Creative Writing blog.

 - Current: PhD Creative Writing University of Northumbria